kframework/eei-semantics/eei.md

 ### `#done`

 This signals that a call to the EEI is complete, and ready to be consumed.
-As such, it has no transition rules, since only an importing module should be able to remove the `#done` from the `<sim>` cell.
+As such, it has no transition rules, since only an importing module should be able to remove the `#done` from the `<eeiK>` cell.

 ```k
     syntax EEIMethod ::= "#done"